sahibbajwa/CSCI-4448-OOAD/HW 3/README.md

     * I did this by using a decorator to add functionality to the Sauce interface
       * Now, there can be no sauce or hot sauce added to the roll (randomly)

 * There are only 2 JUnit tests
   * The first test makes sure that we can create a casual customer successfully
   * The second test makes sure that a casual customer can purchase a spring roll successfully

+ * Do not need to do the UML Diagrams

+ * Do not do the extra credit (4 Java-based graph/chart images of the simulation data)

 ### Ending Note (similar to email):
 Sorry for turning this in to you so late, I had some personal stuff come up that took away a lot of my time I had planned to complete the project earlier last week.